lambda-chat/python-template/README.md

 ### No type checking CI support?

 Not yet, sorry.
 It is difficult to prepare CI function due to the difference of behaviors between Pylance extension and Pyright CLI.
 To handle this issue, I am trying to use [pyright-python](https://github.com/RobertCraigie/pyright-python) and add some type stubs which only Pylance has.

+Note: [Python Type Stubs](https://github.com/microsoft/python-type-stubs) may be a supplement for this issue.
+Please try adding these type stubs dependencies to your CI environment.